jake-edmonstone/Sudoku-to-SAT-Reduction/README.md

 # Sudoku to SAT Reduction

 Translate 9x9 Sudoku puzzles to SAT (DIMACS CNF) and decode SAT solver assignments back into solved grids.
-The project includes both minimal and extended encodings as described in [This Paper](https://sat.inesc-id.pt/~ines/publications/aimath06.pdf).
+The project includes both minimal and extended encodings as described in [this paper](https://sat.inesc-id.pt/~ines/publications/aimath06.pdf).

 ## Build
 ```bash